simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_20_styles/styles.md

 Complementary Theme Styles
 ==========================

-This document outlines how to enhance and refine your custom or pre-existing themes using the *addon.less* file.
+This document outlines how to enhance and refine your custom or the pre-existing themes using the *addon.less* file.

-The *addon.less* file enables you to override or fine-tune the styles defined in the foundational files, namely *constants.less* and *theme_gen.css*.
+The *addon.less* file enables you to override or fine-tune the styles defined in the foundational files, *constants.less* and *theme_gen.css*.
 By leveraging this approach, you can create more dynamic and cohesive designs while maintaining flexibility and ease of management.

 > **What is Less ?**
 > Leaner CSS (Less), is a dynamic preprocessor style sheet language that extends the capabilities of CSS.
 It introduces features like variables, nesting, mixins and functions.
 Thus making style sheets more maintainable, customizable and easier to scale.